Guide to Unified Marketing Measurement

 Misinformation

 Complexity means analytical and logical complexity.
-With a marketing mix it’s like untangling a big hairy ball.
+With a marketing mix, it’s like untangling a big hairy ball.
 Think about the sheer breadth of variables in play – multiple distribution channels, diverse product segments, varying geographic markets, and a plethora of marketing tactics.
-And then you layer on the fact that there are diminishing marginal returns to investment, so that the incremental returns, while positive, decline when investment amounts increase.
-And there are different effects over time: short-term vs long-term.

 Put yourself in the seat of the manager responsible for the decision.
-They have multiple different people coming to them, each of them responsible for different tactics, products, etc., and each having a different logical understanding of the problem, and a different information set and analysis.
+They have multiple different people coming to them, each of them responsible for different tactics, products etc., and each having a different logical understanding of the problem, and a different information set and analysis.
 And of course, each responsible person makes the case for investment in their tactic.

-Now the decision maker must evaluate all of that, and as they do, they also invariably are not just making trade-offs between tactics and investments, but also making trade-offs on information quality, and between the people themselves.
+Now, the decision maker must evaluate all of that, and as they do, they also invariably are not just making trade-offs between tactics and investments but also making trade-offs on information quality, and between the people themselves.
 This leads to a lot of conflict.

 Costs are driven by the resources expended in analyzing data and modeling scenarios, underscoring the need for judicious and focused analytical efforts.
 Both Complexity and Conflict push managers and analysts to an endless pursuit of certainty out of fear for making the wrong decision.
-Decision-makers and analysts incorrectly assume that certainty exists, if only they had the right data.
-This means that managers and analysts can run up the tab analyzing the data and trying to find the right model to put it all together.

-The Role of Marketing Mix Models
+The Role of Marketing Mix Models in Unified Measurement Framework

-Marketing mix models can play an important role in wrangling the Three C’s.
+Marketing mix modeling optimization can play an important role in wrangling the Three Cs.
 To do so, marketers and analysts alike need to understand the role that the model plays in the decision process.
 The entire decision process can be imagined like a decision-maker sitting on a stool.
-The decision maker sits on the stool with furrowed brow and makes their decision.
+The decision maker sits on the stool with a furrowed brow and makes their decision.
 The stool is the model.
 It supports the decision-maker through the process.

 To support the decision, the model must be built with the decision-maker in mind.
 In the end, the model should be an extension of the decision-maker’s considerations, objectives, values, alternatives and information.

-Understanding the Frame in Marketing Decisions
+Understanding the Frame in Unified Marketing Strategies

 It all starts with what we, at Keen, call the Frame.
 The Frame captures the presuppositions.
 It’s the ground on which the stool sits.
 We like to think about this in terms of what is in play.
 What tactics should be considered for the decision, and what factors are necessary to account for in the analysis.
+In the end, we want to be able to think about the unified measurement model as a representation of the drivers of sales.
+To achieve this goal, it is fundamentally important that the model account for the most important known causal factors in sales, including but not limited to:

-Last, but not least, it’s important to use the best information available and use the best methods for the available information.
-The operative word is available.
-As discussed above, in pursuit of certainty, too many analysts focus on using the “best” methods.
-Statistically speaking, the best method means a randomized controlled trial (RCT).
-Typically, large-scale RCTs are off limits due to the cost and operational requirements in their execution.
+Statistically speaking, the best method means a randomized controlled trial (RCT) and creating a test-calibrated MMM.
+Typically, large-scale RCTs are off-limits due to the cost and operational requirements in their execution.
 The requirement to control the treatment, means that they are almost always limited to a single tactic, campaign and execution.
 This very restricted RCT is what people often call A/B testing.

 Marketing mix models, because of their need to support the frame of the decision maker, need to be unified, meaning that they need to capture the range of the tactics influencing sales.
 This means that we need to have a common method that is appropriate for all the tactics under consideration in the decision.

-In traditional approaches, the burden placed on the data to measure all the factors necessary to a unified decision is too high.
-The data are just not up for it.
 Even when the data are captured at the lowest levels of observation available, the burden to account for all the factors, measured and observed at different levels, and especially unobservable factors is too great.
 And so, we must abandon methods that focus only on the observational data.

 Thankfully, organizations do conduct A/B tests, and they have direct observations from attribution studies, and they have a team of experienced professionals that include managers, agencies, and consultants.
 There is every reason for a decision-maker to rely on the information available from them.
 This is what we, at Keen, call the Information Estate.